 Ami Manabo Akaki Bhromi Bismoye"

-and the eternity of space of time, I am amazed and thrilled when
+and the eternity of space and time, I am amazed and thrilled when

 I feel my existence in this vast reality.